35th Rifle Division (Soviet Union): Russian Civil War

 From 17 July to 4 August, the 35th Division fought in the Chelyabinsk Operation, participating in offensive and defensive battles and the elimination of a White breakthrough on the outskirts of Chelyabinsk.
 It fought in the Petropavlovsk Operation from 20 August to 4 November.
 The division covered the southern flank of the 5th Army's strike group as it advanced on Petropavlovsk, and participated in the recapture of the city.
 From 4 to 16 November, the 35th fought in the Omsk Operation, advancing on Omsk along the Trans-Siberian railway.
 It then fought in the Novonikolaevsk Operation between 20 November and 16 December, capturing the Medvedovskaya station and cutting the Barnaul–Novonikolayevsk railway line.
 During the Krasnoyarsk Operation from 18 December to 7 January 1920, the division continued to pursue the retreating White troops east and encircled and captured a large White group in the Balakhtinsky area while attacking Krasnoyarsk from the southwest.
 On 13 December, the division was awarded the honorific "Siberian".

 In May and June 1921, the division defended Soviet territory against Roman von Ungern-Sternberg's incursion from Mongolia, then crossed the border in the Mongolian operation from June to August.
 In July, the division's 104th Rifle Regiment defeated von Ungern-Sternberg's army at the battle of Lake Gusinoye.
 The operation ended with the capture and execution of von Ungern-Sternberg, and the 35th returned to Soviet territory.

 Interwar period

 The division became part of the East Siberian Military District in September 1921 and soon after transferred to the West Siberian Military District.
 In June 1922, the 35th was reduced to peacetime strength, with its 104th and 105th Brigades being used to form the 1st Pacific and 36th Rifle Divisions, respectively, on 14 June.
 The division became part of the Siberian Military District in June 1924.
 In 1928, it was awarded the Honorary Revolutionary Red Banner.
 The division was part of the 18th Rifle Corps in 1929.
-In 1929, the division (alongside the 36th Rifle Division) and its corps became part of the Special Red Banner Far Eastern Army.
+In 1929, the division (alongside the 36th Rifle Division) and its corps became part of the Special Red Banner Far Eastern Army, with which it fought in the 1929 Sino-Soviet conflict over the Chinese Eastern Railway.
 Between April 1931 and October 1935, the 35th was a territorial unit.
 In 1938, it became part of the 2nd Red Banner Army.